 Okay, so this may be a modern way to prepare this but I’m sure everyone will enjoy this roasted butternut squash.
 The leeks, bacon, and a smoky-sweet apple glaze bring the wonderful fall flavors together.

 2. Stewed Pumpkin

 Just gather all the ingredients and make this stewed pumpkin in just one pot.
-It’s a standing dish that’s perfect fall and winter.
+It’s a standing dish perfect for fall and winter.

 Have a taste of history by making these simple biscuits the civil war soldiers ate.
-A hardtack is so easy even your kids can make them, plus it’s a survival food item you should know of just in case…
+Hardtack is so easy even your kids can make them, plus it’s a survival food item you should know of just in case…

 4. Turkey Sobaheg

 - 225 g white or yellow corn

 - 3L cold water

 - 115 g green beans, cut into 1-inch lengths